gilja/instruments_fourier_analysis/README.md

 ## Usage

-**Note: Since the package is depending on ipywidgets, it is mandatory to run the code in notebook cells.
+**Note: Since the package depends on ipywidgets, running the code in notebook cells is mandatory.
 Running the code in a standard Python file will result in figures and audio not being displayed!
 The code has been tested to run with VSCode with Notebook API and JupyterLab.
-Jupyter Notebook seems to have some issues with ipywidgets which makes it difficult to set up properly.**
+Jupyter Notebook seems to have some issues with ipywidgets, making it difficult to set up properly.**

-The package comes with default dataset and configuration file which makes it plug-and-play for new users.
+The package comes with a default dataset and configuration file making, it plug-and-play for new users.

 In the ```examples``` directory you can find the notebook which should help you get familiar with the tool.
-Bellow you can find some important details.
+Below you can find some important details.

-The first step is importing necessary modules:
+The first step is importing the necessary modules:

 ```python
 import os